daniele3b/SafeWater/Assignment3/README.md

 ## HOW TO SETUP AND RUN ##

-The system needs of third parties software in order to work, so please install:
+The system needs of third parties software in order to work, so please install/subscribe:
 - RIOT OS
 - NodeJS
 - Create an AWS account